underscoreio/underscoreio/src/_posts/2017-01-17-finch-functional-web-development.md

   delete(taskEndpoint) { (todoId: Int, taskId: Int) => ??? }
 ```

 We have defined both a `get` and a `delete` endpoint, both reusing the previously defined `taskEndpoint` that matches our desired path.
 If down the road we need to alter our paths we only have to change one entry in our codebase, the modification will propagate to all the relevant entry points.
-You can obviously do much more with endpoint composition, but this example gives you a glimpse of what you can achieve with endpoint composition.
+You can obviously do much more with endpoint composition, but this example gives you a glimpse of what you can achieve.

 ### Typesafe endpoints

-As one advantage of the composability of endpoints, we just mentioned that it reduces the amount of code to be modified.
-But that is not the only benefit of the endpoints.
+Reducing the amount of code to be modified is not the only advantage of composable endpoints.
 If you look again at the previously defined implementation:

 ```scala
 val taskEndpoint: Endpoint[Int :: Int :: HNil] =